top of page

 Courir de Mardi Gras at Vermilionville (Feb.
 2024) photo personal collection

-While New Orleans may receive all the attention regarding Mardi Gras, plenty of parades and celebrations occur throughout the state that are just as vibrant, funky and unforgettable as the towns and cities they happen to be in.
+New Orleans may get all the attention when it comes to Mardi Gras, but, truth be told, plenty of parades and celebrations happen throughout Louisiana that are just as unique, funky and memorable as the towns and cities they take place in.

 Lake Charles